-"To prepare students for exceptional leadership roles in the international community by emphasizing servant leadership, mastering the English, Spanish and Chinese Languages, and strengthening the mind, body and character."
+"To prepare students to be exceptional leaders in the international community by emphasizing servant leadership, mastering the English, Spanish and Chinese Languages, and strengthening the mind, body and character."

-Everything we do and every action each of us takes is to support that mission by, in turn, supporting our students, their parents, our teachers and other staff.
-There are two types of employees her at ILTexas - Teachers and those who support teachers.
-I and every other employee who are not in a classroom daily teaching students are here in ILTexas for only one reason and that is to support the teachers.
+Everything we do and every action each of us takes is to support that mission by, in turn, supporting our students and their parents, and our teachers and other staff.